AET-CS/aet-cs.github.io/white/AP_shared/Calculator/calculator-instructions.md

 - The `DebugStack` implementation should be helpful for visualizing how the stacks change during operations
 - Remember that in Phase 1, operations are performed left-to-right (no operator precedence)
-- For constants like π and e, you'll need to handle these specially in the controller
+- For constants like $\pi$ and e, you'll need to handle these specially in the controller

 ## Example: Calculating a Left-to-Right Expression Using Two Stacks